 The 2010 Nuclear NPT Review Conference expressed its “deep concern at the catastrophic humanitarian consequences of any use of nuclear weapons” and reaffirmed “the need for all states at all times to comply with applicable international law, including international humanitarian law”.

-- At the 2012 Vienna Nuclear Non-Proliferation Treaty Preparatory Committee presented a joint statement on the “humanitarian dimension of nuclear disarmament” sponsored by 16 governments. insisted that all NPT parties, “especially the nuclear weapon States, [should] give increasing attention to their commitment to comply with international law and international humanitarian law.”
-It concluded by calling on states to “intensify their efforts to outlaw nuclear weapons and achieve a world free of nuclear weapons”.
+At the 2012 Vienna Nuclear Non-Proliferation Treaty Preparatory Committee, Switzerland presented a joint statement on the “humanitarian dimension of nuclear disarmament” sponsored by 16 governments which insisted that all NPT parties, “especially the nuclear weapon States, [should] give increasing attention to their commitment to comply with international law and international humanitarian law.”
+Over the next few years, this statement continued to gather endorsers, the number of which increased to more than 150.

-John Burroughs, Alyn Ware, Aaron Tovish, Rob van Riet, Andrew Lichterman, Manfred Mohr, Roslyn Cook, Matt Robson, Daniel Rietiker, Waheed Ahmad, Muna Makhamreh.
+John Burroughs, Emilie Gaillard, Aaron Tovish, Rob van Riet, Andrew Lichterman, Manfred Mohr, Roslyn Cook, Matt Robson, Daniel Rietiker, Waheed Ahmad, Muna Makhamreh, Alyn Ware.